Senator Valerie Wiener (Ret.)President

 Victoria (Tori) CarreonSecretary

 Victoria “Tori” Carreón has committed her career to public service.
-She is currently the Deputy Administrator for the Division of Industrial Relations for the State of Nevada, where she helps improve worker safety throughout Nevada.
+She is currently the Interim Administrator for the Division of Industrial Relations for the State of Nevada, where she helps improve worker safety throughout Nevada.
 Prior to this position, she worked for the City of Las Vegas and the Guinn Center for Policy Priorities, a nonprofit Nevada think tank that analyzes critical policy issues.
 Tori has expertise in education issues and has worked extensively with school districts in both Nevada and California.

 In addition, Tori has served as an analyst for three state legislatures: Nevada, California, and Wisconsin.
 With her expansive knowledge of legislative operations, Tori has served as a board member of the Nevada Youth Legislature Foundation since 2013.